Zakary2841/7tv-bot-for-Discord/README.md

-# **PLEASE NOTE**
-This branch is not as up to date as Hybrid https://github.com/zakary2841/7tv-bot-for-Discord/tree/hybrid I will be updating main in the future to use the new functionality

 # 7tv bot for Discord
 This is a bot for 7TV/Twitch that monitors when editors change emotes in the active emote set for the monitored channels.
 It also has some functional commands for managing emotes in the server.\
 This is a passion project/personal tool that I use.
 Forked from the original creator [WaterBoiledPizza](https://github.com/WaterBoiledPizza/7tv-bot-for-Discord)